Abdallah-Obaid/lab-06-7-8-repository/README.md

 # Project Name : lab-07-API's

 **Author**: Abdallah Obaid
-**Version**: 1.5.0
+**Version**: 1.0.0

 ## Overview
-This lab is for testing the request and response for server data taken from API server.
+This lab is for testing the request and response for server data taken from data-base and API server.

 ## Getting Started
 The  Route:   // localhost:3000/location?city=Lynnwood